Faculty Leaders Program

 Through the Next Generation Initiative’s Faculty Leaders Program, the Pardee RAND Graduate School seeks to build diversity in public policy through strong engagement of faculty leaders across the United States, and in particular at colleges and universities serving students underrepresented in public policy.

-Faculty Leader Fellowships are awarded to 10-12 selected faculty to participate in a week-long policy analysis summer program held at the Pardee RAND Graduate School at RAND’s headquarters in Santa Monica, California.
+Faculty Leader Fellowships are awarded to 12–16 selected faculty to participate in a week-long policy analysis summer program organized and led by the Pardee RAND Graduate School.

 “We were able to engage actively in the learning process by participating in sessions that fostered critical thinking, analytical reasoning, complex problem-solving, and multidisciplinary collaborative research planning.”